pivotal-cf/cf-redis-example-app/README.md

 Install the app by pushing it to your Cloud Foundry and binding with a Redis-Labs [CUPS](https://docs.cloudfoundry.org/devguide/services/user-provided.html)

-You will need to sign up for [redis-as-a-service](https://redislabs.com/) and then provide the credetials of your redis instance when running cf cups.
+You will need to sign up for [redis-as-a-service](https://redislabs.com/) and then provide the credentials of your redis instance when running cf cups.

 Example: